filecoin-project/venus/CONTRIBUTING.md

 * Documentation is up to date.
 * For major or risky changes: the code must be integrated.
 Integrated means verifying that it works for real in a devnet, not just that it passes tests.
-This higher bar is required so that we don't have surprises during release where someone else has to debug your code.
+This higher bar ensures major changes actually work, and reduces surprises/nightmares during release.

 ### Roles